 Plant in spring so they have a growing season to establish.

 Mealybug: Small creatures covered in a white ‘meal’ cluster in inaccessible spaces like leaf joints or under loose bark.
 They suck sap and secrete ‘honeydew’ which causes black sooty mould on the leaves.

 Glasshouse red spider or two spotted mite: Leaves become mottled, pale and covered in webbing, on which the mites can be clearly seen; leaves also drop prematurely.

 Remedy: They thrive in hot, dry conditions, so mist plants regularly.
 Use biological control in the greenhouse.

 More info on Glasshouse red spider or two spotted mite

 Scale insects: Small yellow hemispherical scales appear on the leaf underside and along the midrib.
 They suck sap and secrete honeydew which encourages sooty mould.

-Citrus are self-fertile, so a single plant will produce fruit.
+Citrus are self-fertile, so a single plant is able to produce fruit.

-Nigel Slater recommends serving this runner beans with lemon and garlic crums, as a lovely side dish for grilled fish.
+Nigel Slater recommends serving this runner beans with lemon and garlic crumbs, as a lovely side dish for grilled fish.

 Kumquat ‘Nagami’:This bears dozens of small, oval fruits on compact plants.
 The balance of flavours between the sour flesh and sweet rind makes it tasty either cooked or fresh.